 We will consider instances of the Bayes filter in the usual Markov categories of interest in the subsequent subsections and end here with a few general remarks.

-\begin{rmk} As already noted, $\filtB{t}$ is unique up to $\as{\Ch{Y}{t}}$ equality (\cref{defn:ASEquality}), and any morphism $\as{\Ch{Y}{t}}$ equal to a choice of $\filtB{t}$ serves as an equally valid choice.
-Determining $\filtB{t}$ through~\eqref{eq:B0_defn} and~\eqref{eq:Bn_rec_defn} provides one possible construction, and we leave open the question of whether every possible choice of $\filtB{t}$ can be obtained in this way. \end{rmk}

-\begin{rmk} What happens when we instantiate the Bayes filter in a parametric Markov category $\catC_W$, in the style of \Cref{rmk:ParamMChain,rmk:ParamHMM}?
+\begin{rmk} What happens when we instantiate the Bayes filter in a parametric Markov category $\catC_W$, in the style of \Cref{rmk:ParamMChain}?
 This is possible, as our constructions again apply to that case, and we thereby automatically obtain a Bayes filter with parameters.
-Can it be described more concretely?

-Modulo swapping of inputs, the conditionals in a parametric Markov category $\catC_W$ can be constructed as the conditionals in $\catC$ of their representatives \cite[Lemma 2.10]{fritz2023representable}.
-Therefore, the Bayes filter associated with a hidden Markov model in a parametric Markov category is represented simply by the corresponding conditional in $\catC$.\footnote{Additionally, \as{}-equalities in $\catC_W$ correspond to \as{}-equalities in $\catC$, in such a way that the uniqueness criteria for the two conditionals coincide.} This gives a very general formalization of the intuitive idea that the Bayes filter for a parametrized hidden Markov model should be the Bayes filter for each of its parameter values. \end{rmk}
+The conditionals in a parametric Markov category $\catC_W$ can be constructed as conditionals in $\catC$ of their representatives \cite[Lemma 2.10]{fritz2023representable}.
+Therefore, the Bayes filter of a hidden Markov model in a parametric Markov category is represented simply by the corresponding conditional in $\catC$.
+This reproduces the intuitive idea that the Bayes filter for a hidden Markov model with measurable dependence on a parameter should be the Bayes filter for each of the parameter values, and it guarantees that this filter can be chosen to have measurable dependence on the parameter. \end{rmk}

 \begin{rmk} A treatment of hidden Markov models and Bayesian filtering in the setting of Markov categories can also be found in a recent paper by Virgo~\cite{virgo2023Unifilar} based on \emph{stochastic Mealy machines}.
 This amounts to considering time-homogeneous hidden Markov models but generalized to the form $X \to Y \otimes X$, where the transition kernel and observation kernel is unified into one morphism as in~\eqref{eq:generalizedHMM}, and in addition also allowing \emph{inputs}\footnote{These can be used to extend the framework to Markov decision processes, for instance.}, which we do not consider in this paper.